litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 Expression Complexity* ([CWE 1333][cwe_1333]), leading to a possible Denial of Service by consumming excessive CPU resources.

-This vulnerability happends because somewhere in the code, the user input gets interpreted as a regular expression. \\
+This vulnerability happens because somewhere in the code, the user input gets interpreted as a regular expression. \\
 Using this, an attacker can pass a nasty Regexp that cause a denial of Service, called *ReDos* in that case.